Skip to main content

 2. If you're not in ski school, be an early bird.
 Arrive at the lifts before they open so that you get up and away before the ski school classes set out around 09:15.

-5. Seek out the peripheral areas.
-Try to avoid the busy main ski areas.
+5. Seek out the peripheral areas and try to avoid the busy main ski areas.
 A great tip to get away from the madding crowd is to hop onto the AlpAuris lift (aka the 'scare chair') at the Les Bergers area of resort and head across to the Auris sector of the ski area.
 It’s always much quieter over there and there is something for everybody with plenty of variety.

 6. Get off-piste.
 Competent off-piste skiers can book a local mountain guide and explore the vast off-piste areas in the valley or even go touring to find complete solitude in the backcountry.